 Mid-drive has some downsides: they can be noisier than hub drive models, and are more complicated to service.
 Despite these downsides, they are usually the best choice for riding in hilly terrain, or off-road.

-Models offered with mid-drive motors include the Populo Peak, which also includes a suspension fork for uneven terrain.
+Models offered with mid-drive motors include the Populo Scout, which also includes a suspension fork for uneven terrain.

 Rear Wheel (hub) drive e-bikes